 To make sure that your solar-powered electric fence is working, you need to set up a charging unit.
 To do this, dig another hole where you will put the charging unit.
 The hole should be near the corner post but should be away from the perimeter.
 Place the post like what you did in setting up the fence.
 Make sure that the charging unit is placed in a spot where it could receive much sunlight.

 Mount the charging unit on top of the post.
 Now, you are required to make a ground bed.
 Just dig a shallow and small trench on the post and put the accurate number of rods.
 Connect the positive lead to the fence’s wire while the negative lead in the solar charger is attached to ground rods.

 Test the charge

 The solar charger needs to receive direct sunlight for 24 hours to be energized and gives out power.
 After you have given the charger enough time, you can turn on the solar-powered electric fence.
 You should test the charge regularly through the electric fence tester.
-Only this way you can identify that the voltage is correct for your fence.
+Only this way can you identify that the voltage is correct for your fence.

 Solar electric fence is in demand these days because it is convenient for remote areas.
 It improves the quality of the soil and better protects pasture animals.
-They are easily available and easy to setup.
+They are easily available and easy to set up.
 With direct sunlight, you charge the fences and allow them to operate for a week or two without hassles.